Philosophy: Be the calming member of your herd

 About Laura Claman

 I began training horses and riders in 1985.
-Training is still part of my life; but I'm really happy to have opened a store that reflects my eclectic horse background.
-I started in 2 020 with selling consignment saddles, offering repair and fitting services, and promoting local artisans.
-Now in 2021, I've begun carrying more consignment tack and clothing as well as retail products that I use and recommend to my clients.
+Training is still part of my life; but I'm really happy to have opened a shop that reflects my eclectic horse background.
+I started the shop in 2020 selling consignment saddles, offering repair and fitting services, and promoting local artisans.
+Now in 2022, I've begun carrying more consignment tack and clothing as well as retail products that I use and recommend to my clients.

 My experience ranges from my days swimming with horses at SJ Riding Camp, fox hunting with Shallowbrook Equestrian Center, having a horse at home since 6th grade and galloping through the state forest with Reddington Rock Riding Club.
 Showing was only a minor part of my passion for riding.
 I designed tack with Smith-Worthington Saddlery, managed a tack shop for 6 years, and have fit tack to schoolies and summer camp horses for more than 30 years.